 What is a Composite?

 Composites are often a combination of two or more elements but their structure does not include metals.
 Composites are heterogeneous, in contrast to alloys.
 Most composites are naturally encountered while others are engineered.
 Composites are composed of components which have different physical properties.
-A few other natural composite examples are wood, human body bones, etc. Many examples of industrial composites include steel, fibre glass, and so on.
+A few other natural composite examples are wood, human body bones, etc. Examples of industrial composites include fibre glass.

 Now let us look at the differences between alloys and composites in a tabular column.